TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 ### 🎛️ **Purpose and Benefits of the Pizza Size Slicer**

-The **Pizza Size Slicer** enhances this chart by allowing users to dynamically filter data by size (e.g., Large, Medium, Small).
+The **Pizza Size Slicer** enhances this chart by allowing users to dynamically filter data by size (Large, Medium, Small).
 This feature reveals deeper insights into how different pizza sizes perform across various time periods.

 #### **Purpose**
 - To segment hourly sales trends by pizza size, enabling granular analysis.